athirahgit-02/bellabeat-case-study/README.md

 ### Tools
 Excel: Initial data upload and schema verification
-SQL (BigQuery): Data cleaning, transformation and merging
+SQL (BigQuery): Data cleaning, transformation, and merging
 Google Data Studio: Data visualisation

 ### Data cleaning & transformation
 To prepare the data for further analysis, I performed the following steps:
 1. Format Standardization: Converted date columns from String to Date for time-based data
-2. Duplicate removal: Identified 3 duplicate entries in `sleepDay` table and removed them
+2. Duplicate removal: Identified 3 duplicate entries in the `sleepDay` table and removed them
-3. Null removal: Removed 0 entry in `dailySteps` table
+3. Null removal: Removed 0 entries in the `dailySteps` table
-4. Data Merging: Joined `cleaned_step` and `cleaned_sleep` tables on `Id` and `Date` to create dataset for further correlation analysis
+4. Data Merging: Joined `cleaned_step` and `cleaned_sleep` tables on `Id` and `Date` to create a dataset for further correlation analysis

 ### Troubleshooting
 Challenge: Encountered a parsing error when uploading sleepDay_merged.csv due to non-ISO date formatting (MM/DD/YYYY AM/PM)
 Resolution: Manually defined the schema as STRING during upload to bypass auto-detection errors, followed by PARSE_TIMESTAMP in SQL to standardize the data for analysis.

-### View the full cleaning logic here [Data Cleaning](./scripts/cleaning_data.sql)
+### View the full cleaning logic here: [Data Cleaning](./scripts/cleaning_data.sql)

 ## 4. Analyze phase